Pitchstep/web/README.md

-# Sith14Fun
+# Sith14Fun 1

 ### Latest update
-1.1 - Large changes made, bugfixes.
+Sith14Fun 1.1 has arrived.
+It includes neat features like cool error pages... lol.
+Enjoy Sith14 1 while it lasts. ;)

 ### Some info
 Sith14Fun is a cool website where you can read stuff about things.